singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 ## Building blocks of a Neural Network

-In case of every Neural Network, we have a simple job, we will feed the data to the neuron and it will give us some output.
+In case of every Neural Network( even the ones we are going to talk about in the next few posts), we have a simple job, we will feed the data to the neuron and it will give us some output.
 For example, telling us whether we should review the phone or not.

 This inner algorithm which helps a neuron to come to a conclusion is known as the `Model`.